Online UTI Treatment in Florida: Antibiotics When Appropriate

 When will I get the prescription?

-Eligible Bidwell visits are reviewed during business hours; prescriptions are sent electronically to your pharmacy.
+Eligible Bidwell visits are reviewed 7 days a week, including weekends; prescriptions are sent electronically to your pharmacy.

 Can men use online UTI treatment?

-No — men with UTI symptoms generally need additional evaluation and are not appropriate for asynchronous treatment.
+No — men with UTI symptoms generally need additional evaluation and are not appropriate for online treatment.

 What if my symptoms don't improve?